jacobbrooks/ZenoRadio-Alexa-Skill/README.md

 the folder they're in.

 -For some reason Alexa won't recognize certain countries so you have to pronounce them weirdly.
 When saying "Ghana", pronounce the first "a" in "Ghana" the same as you would in the word "apple" instead of like the "a" in "car".
+Also it completely doesn't understand when I say "Mali" or "Malian", and there's no way to pronounce it to make it understand.
 I'm trying to figure out a way to fix it, but until then....

 To actually use the skill say "Alexa, tell zeno to..." followed by the command you want it to do.